 Arginine also illicits a kind of relaxing effect on blood vessels, potentially helping with hardening of arteries and hypertension (high blood pressure).

-Who Can Benefit from Using Arginine and How?
+Who Can Benefit from Using L-Arginine and How?

 The most obvious answer to this question is bodybuilders.